cyrildeom/bfxpertoperatormanual/docs/burdi/03-burden-calculation.md

 ![changeOrder](/img/burdi/02-en-changeOrder.gif)

+### Reducing Materials
+The Reducing materials are divided in 2 species:
+* Reducing Agent
+* Reducing Agent at tuyere level (injection)
+  The operators have to define the mode for each reducing material.
+  * Weight or Rate and the metrics (t, kg/tHM, Nm3/tHM, g/Nm3,...)

 ### Analysis

 The operator has the possibility to display all analyses via a toggle button, and/or manually update them (if required*).